-Following receipt of an award notice and Legal Affairs staff ensuring the prospective subrecipient is not on the government’s exclusion list, certain steps will be taken by the Office of Legal Affairs and Grants & Contracts to authorize and establish the subaward.
+Following receipt of an award notice and Legal Affairs staff ensuring through SAM.gov that the prospective subrecipient is not on the government’s exclusion list, certain steps will be taken by the Office of Legal Affairs and Grants & Contracts to authorize and establish the subaward.
 Appendix B describes these actions.

 Review of technical performance reports should be done by the PI on a timely basis.
 Any unusual or unforeseen items should be investigated and documentation retained in the PI's files for ready access by regulators.